William Eyre (leveller): Protectorate

 By 1654 Eyre had left Ireland for London and was conspiring with his old Leveller companions against the Protectorate.
 On returning to Ireland he was arrested and justified his plotting by referring to the principles in the Solemn Engagement of 1647 agreed to by himself, Ireton (the probable author of the engagement), and Cromwell.
 He said that although he loved and honoured the Lord Protector Cromwell even he could be corrupted by power.
 After several months when it became clear that the authorities were going to hold him indefinitely without trial he applied to join Robert Venables's expedition, then at Hispaniola.
 But his application was turned down and he remain in incarcerated until the end of the protectorate.
 While he was in prison a number of civil suits were entered against his claim to the Shillelagh and Carnew Castle estates.

 Restoration

 Nine years in prison

 Eyre was briefly at liberty during the period of the restored Commonwealth of 1659.
 But was rearrested in May 1660 as a threat to the restored monarchy of Charles II.
-While being held in Dublin Castle he was accused of trying to foment a mutiny among the Irish foot guards, and while there was not enough evidence to try him for treason, the new regimen decided that he was too dangerous to release and was held in various prisons for the next nine years.
+While being held in Dublin Castle he was accused of trying to foment a mutiny among the Irish foot guards, and while there was not enough evidence to try him for treason, the new regime decided that he was too dangerous to release and was held in various prisons for the next nine years.